 Short Field Excursions

-In particular trips will focus on issues including rabbit, deer and southern hairy-nosed wombat impacts and management and the role of authorized officers.
+In particular we will focus on practical issues around rabbit, fox, deer and southern hairy-nosed wombat impacts and management and the role of authorized officers.

 Compulsory five-day field trip held at Gum Creek Station in the Flinders Ranges.

-Impacts of a variety of vertebrate pest species including: rabbits, goats, foxes, dogs and kangaroos on the semi arid environment in this region.
+- impacts of a variety of vertebrate pest species including: rabbits, goats, foxes, cates, dogs and kangaroos on the semi arid farming and natural environments in this region,

 The University's policy on Assessment for Coursework Programs is based on the following four principles: